lukos/simsig_importer/Documentation/Usage.md

 If you need more rows of dropdowns on the trains page, simply find a good row and copy it downwards, which will copy the dropdowns.

-Note we cannot easily support multiple speed classes or electrifications, so you will have to pick a single one and then edit it in simsig afterwards.
+Note we cannot easily support multiple speed classes or electrifications, so you will have to pick a single one and then edit it in simsig afterwards if necessary.

 ## Dwell times
 These are currently not supported in the importer